 - Encounter - there is only one base in the middle of the map and the players might fight over who gets to control it

-In PvP battles, players are rewarded for their performance with reputation and credits.
-Reputation can be used to unlock vehicles and their modules in the game, while credits can be used to purchase vehicles, ammunition and to repair damaged or destroyed vehicles.
+In PvP battles, players are rewarded for their performance with Experience and Credits.
+Experience can be used to unlock vehicles and their modules in the game, while Credits can be used to purchase vehicles, ammunition and to repair damaged or destroyed vehicles.
 The winning team receives higher rewards than the losing team, but players on the losing team that have performed well can also gain substantial rewards.
 Premium account owners also receive 50 percent more credits and reputation points.
 The battle ends once a base has been captured or the enemy team has been eliminated.

 After the battle, players can review their performance on a post-battle debriefing display.

-One of the most common issues encountered by PvP players is the lack of game population to assemble proper 15v15 battles during the less populated hours.
-To address this issue, we have prepared the Skirmish feature.
-In situations where the matchmaker cannot create teams larger than 5v5 in a timely manner, players will now be placed into a new 3v3 to 5v5 Skirmish match on smaller Skirmish versions of the following maps:
+In situations where the matchmaker cannot create full-scale teams larger in a timely manner, players will now be placed into a 3v3 to 6v6 Skirmish match on smaller Skirmish versions of the following maps:

 - Cold Strike